shharbola/shharbola.github.io/_pages/about.md

   - /about.html
 ---

 Servus!
 I am Sandeep, currently working as Research Associate at Technical University of Ilmenau in Germany.
-I am scientific computing engineer where I am working in an interdisciplinary environment.
-My work overlaps with aerospace engineering, mechanical engineering and of course computer science.
+I am scientific computing engineer, where I am leading research in an interdisciplinary environment.
+My work overlaps with applied physics, mechanical engineering and of course computer science.
 At the moment, I am focusing on a turbulence related problem and making some successful attempt in modelling and predicting it by means of data-driven approach such as machine learning.
 Until now, I have tested deep neural network, recurrent neural network and reservoir computing on my time-series data.

 Professional and research history